canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

 #### Install ubuntu-desktop-bootstrap

-The following command installs the Ubuntu Desktop Bootstrap Flutter installer
+The Ubuntu Desktop Bootstrap Flutter installer first needs to be installed:

 ```
 sudo snap install ubuntu-desktop-bootstrap --classic
 ```

 #### Write a whitelabel.yaml to set OEM mode

-These commands create a `whitelabel.yaml` in the location Ubuntu Desktop Bootstrap will look for them.
+A `whitelabel.yaml` with `oem` mode enabled must then be created in a location Ubuntu Desktop Bootstrap will find it:

 ```
 sudo mkdir -p /usr/share/desktop-provision